I-864 Affidavit of Support (2026): Income, Assets, Multipliers & Joint Sponsors

 Most sponsors must show income of at least 125% of the HHS Poverty Guidelines for their household size.

-Some sponsors on active duty in the U.S. armed forces petitioning for a spouse or child may use 100%.
+Some active-duty U.S. armed forces sponsors petitioning for a spouse or child may use 100%.

-Best practice: Use the most current poverty guideline resource right before you submit.
+Use the most current official poverty guideline reference right before you submit — especially in a

 See the 2025 chart below for a fast reference.